marcelldenmark/iam-security-portfolio/README.md

 © 2026 Marcell Denmark.
 All Rights Reserved.

 This repository is provided for portfolio and demonstration purposes only.
-No permission is granted to use, copy, modify, distribute, or reproduce this code without explicit written consent.
+No permission is granted to use, copy, modify, distribute, or reproduce without explicit written consent.